Thorough, Mess-Free Creosote Removal Services

 Why Is Removing Creosote Important?

-That said, the bigger worry with creosote in your flue is the increased risk of experiencing a chimney fire due to creosote’s flammable nature.
+All that said, the bigger worry with creosote in your flue is the increased risk of experiencing a chimney fire due to creosote’s flammable nature.

 Chimney fires can be loud, attention-drawing events, but for the most part they’re quiet and slow-moving.
 Most homeowners won’t even realize one has occurred unless they spot more obvious signals like honeycombed creosote, cracked flue tiles, discoloration, warped metal components, or other signs of extreme heat exposure.
-Yet, even these aren’t so easy to spot, meaning you could be using your system when it’s really unsafe to do so.

 Routine sweepings and creosote removal can keep chimney fires from occurring, so, be sure to make professional sweepings part of your normal fireplace routine.
 It’s the best move for your schedule, budget, health, and comfort.
+Ready to get something on the books now?
+Reach out – we’re happy to help.

 With English Sweep, Inc., You’re Guaranteed Top-Notch Service

 At English Sweep, Inc., we’re known for having high standards and providing the best care.
 How do we maintain such high standards and deliver such exceptional service?
-Our team is made up of Chimney Safety Institute of America (CSIA)-certified sweeps, National Fireplace Institute (NFI)-certified sweeps, and the only CSIA Master Chimney Sweep in Missouri.
+Our team is made up of Chimney Safety Institute of America (CSIA) certified sweeps, National Fireplace Institute (NFI) certified sweeps, and the only CSIA Master Chimney Sweep in Missouri.
 We’re also members of the National Chimney Sweep Guild (NSCG) and the Midwest Hearth, Patio & Barbecue Association (MWHPBA).

 Think Creosote May Be a Problem?
 Give Our Sweeps A Call